a4lg/fast-tlsh/fast-tlsh/src/_docs/features.md

         But enabling this feature may improve robustness on certain formats.
         For instance, CBOR deserialization using Ciborium with `serde-buffered` makes possible to decode indefinite-length bytes with multiple chunks.
-*   `experiment-pearson`
-    Enabling it exposes the internal Pearson hashing and TLSH B (bucket) mapping functions.
-It may help users fiddling with TLSH internals but otherwise not needed.

 ## More Unsafe Features